skazi0/openhab2-addons/addons/binding/org.openhab.binding.plclogo/README.md

 channel="plclogo:device:<DeviceId>:rtc"
 ```

 This channel supports `DateTime` items only.
+Since Siemens `0BA7` (LOGO!
+7) devices will not transfer
+any useful data for this channel, local time of openHAB host will be used.
+Rather for Siemens `0BA8`
+(LOGO!
+8) devices, the data will be read from PLC.
+Since the smallest resolution provided by LOGO! is
+one second, `rtc` channel will be tried to update with the same rate.

 ### Digital
 Each digital thing have currently one channel `state`: